mobinmob/void-66-services/conf/void-66boot-.md

 - `66boot-rcdotconf` is tranlating the voidlinux `/etc/rc.conf`, and while they are other distributions with similar configurations it is not certain that translated to exactly the same or compatible implementation.
 - `66boot-storage-autoconf` is probably the most distribution-independent of the three.
 But it still has some aspects - such as package names- that are voidlinux-specific.
 These are clearly documented in the script comments.

+Code and ideas from `66boot-rcdotconf` and `66boot-storage-autoconf` has been used to improve the configure script in the upstream boot@ service.
+If anyone needs to leard the gory details, they can [read the MR comments](https://git.obarun.org/obmods/boot-66serv/-/merge_requests/1).

+## 4. Future work

+There is not much to do in adding features to the scripts - they will follow the development off 66.
+That means that in the next version they will need to be adjusted for the major cli ui changes.

+There will probably be a feature removal for 66boot-initial setup.
+Creating trees and populating them will be streamlined and the -effective but crude- way to  do that will be obsolete.